Tablelands Highway is a remote sealed road

 Tablelands Highway, also known as State Route 11, is a very remote drive in the Northern Territory of Australia.
 There are no towns or services along its length.

-Tablelands Highway
+Is the Tablelands Highway paved?

 How long is Tablelands Highway?

-Is Tablelands Highway sealed?
+Is Tablelands Highway open?